betobeto/alzamon-site/_comics/comics-costarica.md

       cp_thumb: /assets/images/comics/2016_cm_costaRicaAng04@400w.jpg
       cp_full: /assets/images/comics/2016_cm_costaRicaAng04@1500w.jpg
 ---
-## Some words about this comic
+## About this comic

 On early 2016 I attended the [European comics festival at Angoulême, France](https://www.bdangouleme.com/) — a longtime dream of mine.
-Because I knew barely any other Costa Rican had been there, I thought about making a 4-page comic using my characters showing facts about Costa Rica in French as a giveaway.
-I think I printed about 50 copies or so.
-Once there I also realized I had still a long time to go before even being considered "publishable" by the editorial houses over there... but the worst attempt is the one that is never done, right?
+Because barely any other Costa Rican has even been there, I thought about making a 4-page comic using my characters showing facts about Costa Rica in French as a giveaway.
+About 50 copies were printed.
+I also learned that in regards of being considered by European publishing houses, the bar had to be set much higher than this... but that is another story.